 WARNING: Before you hire a carpet cleaner, get informed with this consumer awareness alert.
 It could save you a lot of time, money and trouble.
-Unfortunately, bait and switch operators have long been a part of the Carpet cleaning Industry
+Unfortunately, bait and switch operators have long been a part of the Carpet Cleaning Industry

 1) “We are the best carpet cleaners in the area”.
 For good reason, some people only want “the best”.
 They’re even willing to pay top dollar to use them.
 The question to ask is this: “How do they know they are the best”?
 Have they worked with or seen all the other carpet cleaners work?
-The truth is there are numerous carpet cleaners in the area that do outstanding work.
-Perhaps you are looking for one that charges reasonable prices?
+The truth is there are numerous "best" carpet cleaners in the area that do outstanding work.
+Perhaps you are looking for the best carpet cleaner that charges the best or reasonable prices?

 5) “Steam Cleaning shrinks your carpet and it’s soaked for days”.
 Some “Chem Dry” carpet cleaners use this ploy to scare you out of using a carpet cleaner who Steam Cleans.
 Decades ago, steam cleaners used “portable” machines that could over wet the carpet causing carpets back then to shrink and take days to dry.
 The truth is today carpet backings are different and modern equipment has better extraction.
 Many “Chem Dry” operators now use Steam Cleaning machines instead of the “buffer” and “pads” from the past.
-Again, it’s important to get an experienced professional with top of the line truck mounted steam cleaning equipment to get the best clean.
+Again, it’s important to get an experienced professional with top of the line truck mounted steam cleaning equipment to get the best clean for your expensive carpets.

 7) “We’re the best reviewed carpet cleaner on Yelp”.
 Some carpet cleaners aggressively go after reviews because they look at them as “referrals”.
 The truth is, many “reviews” can be faked or asked for.
 The good old fashioned way of asking a neighbor, friend or family member for a referral is still the best way.
-If you’re new to the area or don’t know anyone in the area, you can ask the carpet cleaner for referrals, names and phone numbers of people they have used, so you can call them.
+If you’re new to the area or don’t know anyone in the area, you can ask the carpet cleaner for referrals, names and phone numbers of people they have cleaned for, so you can call them.

 This was prepared by A. Andrews & Sons Professional Cleaning Services.
 Do Not Copy.
 Call 951-805-8585 for a free estimate.